GDP in Italy

 Forecasts for Italy’s GDP growth are included in the monthly FocusEconomics Consensus Forecast for Italy, the monthly FocusEconomics Consensus Forecast for the Euro Area and the monthly Major Economies (G7 and BRIC) reports.
 All reports are available both on an ad-hoc basis and via an annual subscription (including optional Excel support).
 Download a free sample or purchase the report directly via our Online Store.
 The report is available immediately after purchase.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-According to provisional data released by the National Statistical Institute (Istat), consumer prices grew 0.2% from the previous month in January, down from December’s 0.4% increase.
+According to provisional data released by the National Statistical Institute (Istat), consumer prices grew 0.3% from the previous month in February, mirroring January’s reading.

-The National Institute of Statistics’ (Istat) composite business confidence indicator (IESE, Istat Economic Sentiment Indicator), which covers the manufacturing, construction, service and retail sectors, rose from 100.2 in December to a three-month high of 102.5 in January.
-Three out of the four categories of the indicator improved compared to December: manufacturing, construction and services, with manufacturing hitting the best result since October 2015.
+The National Institute of Statistics’ (Istat) composite business confidence indicator (IESE, Istat Economic Sentiment Indicator), which covers the manufacturing, construction, service and retail sectors, rose from 103.3 in January to a 14-month high of 104.0 in February.
+Three out of the four categories of the indicator improved compared to January: manufacturing, services and retail rose, with manufacturing obtaining the best result since February 2008.